ThisIsAmazing/AIME-Bot/README.md

 More functions will be coming to this bot, like the addition of more problems and the `!test` command, which will give the user a 15-problem randomly generated test.

+# Adding The Bot
+Use [this link](https://discordapp.com/oauth2/authorize?&client_id=1025819663478816778&scope=bot) to add this bot to a server.